 As anticipated in subsection 4.2.1, we would like to have a measure of population concentration around the capital city, in order to test more precisely the second prediction stemming from our paper.
-Since no such measure is readily available, we develop our own measure of population corrected for concentration, which we term "geo-populational potential".
-(A full description and discussion of this measure and its axiomatic foundation can be found in Campante and Do 2007.)
+Since no such measure is readily available, in Campante and Do (2010) we develop our own measure of population concentration, which we term the gravity-based centered index of spatial concentration (G-CISC).
 This measure captures the total population, but with each individual weighted by the inverse of the logarithm of her distance to the capital city.
-Formally, this potential is defined as:
+Normalized by population size $\int_0^{\overline{\delta}} g(\delta) d\delta$, the measure is defined as: